jkgoya/meld-hello-meld/hello-meld-5/20210430-retrospective-review.md

 - (2) music-scholars-annotator

-    Got this running in out local environments.
+    Got this running in our local environments.
 Fairly quick and straightforward.

-    Layout seemed a bit messy -browser issues? - layout logic not fully thought out
+    Layout seemed a bit messy - browser issues? - layout logic not fully thought out

     Created `hello-meld-5` initial stab based on `music-scholars-annotator`